jito-foundation/jito-solana/docs/src/cli/wallets/hardware/index.md

 `WALLET_ID` is a globally unique key used to disambiguate multiple devices.

-`DERVIATION_PATH` is used to navigate to Solana keys within your hardware wallet.
+`DERIVATION_PATH` is used to navigate to Solana keys within your hardware wallet.
 The path has the form `<ACCOUNT>[/<CHANGE>]`, where each `ACCOUNT` and `CHANGE` are nonnegative integers.